AnanthMalBal/stashook-utils/README.md

 # stashook-util - It is the utility project which holds

-# Database Generic Model from model.js
+# "Model" for Database Generic Model from model.js

-# Util for utility methods from util.js,
+# "Util" for utility methods from util.js,

-# Helper for Query Retrievals from helper.js and
+# "Helper" for Query Retrievals from helper.js and

-# Connection for Database Connectivity throught .env file from db-connect.js
+# "Connection" for Database Connectivity throught .env file from db-connect.js

 # To compile and build and publish use following commands in any Terminal;